 James Larkin is credited as the brain behind the establishment of various trade unions across the globe.
 Born in England on January 21, 1876, Larkin becomes an architect of the largest trade union in the continent.
 He is the founder of the General Workers Union (GWU).
 Before he was appointed to become the foreman, Mr. Larkin used to run errands and do other forms of manual jobs.

 But that was not the career that Larkin had drawn for himself, as a socialist, he was keen on improving the working conditions of various employees.
 He was committed to ensuring that all the employees were treated with dignity and with equality.
-To actualize these ideas, Larkin became a member of National Union of Dock Laborers.
-By the year 1905, James Larkin had decided to become a lifetime trade unionist.

 The NUDL workers union did not like how Larkin approached and dealt with issues.
 As such, they conspired to move him outside the country, to Dublin.
 He would take his time while in Dublin to form his trade union; Irish Transport and General Workers Union (ITGWU).
 He then went on a mission to ensure that at least every employee, regardless of education or social background became a member of the union.

 To him, a trade union provided a more convenient method of seeking for better pay and improved working conditions without a threat of dismissal.
 With time in ITGWU, Larkin started becoming insecure; he resolved to become petty whenever an idea of the rival group came to his mind.

 In the year 1908, James Larkin developed a political program fir IGTWU.
 According to the statement, an employee was only supposed to work for a maximum of 8 hours in a day.
 He also fought for the creation of jobs to cater for the unemployed.
 He then vouched for a pension to all those who were sixty years of age and above.